Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome)

 Accepting New Patients

-Patricia Dickson is a Medical Genetics specialist and a Pediatrics provider in Belleville, Illinois.
+Patricia Dickson is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Belleville, Illinois.
 Dr. Dickson is rated as an Elite provider by MediFind in the treatment of Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome).
-Her top areas of expertise are Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome), Mucopolysaccharidoses (MPS), Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome), and Mucopolysaccharidosis Type 3B (MPS IIIB, Sanfilippo Syndrome B).
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome), Mucopolysaccharidoses (MPS), Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome), and Mucopolysaccharidosis Type 3B (MPS IIIB, Sanfilippo Syndrome B).
 Dr. Dickson is currently accepting new patients.

 Learn about our expert tiers